Azure/azure_preview_modules/README.md

 2. Install Azure Python SDKs.

-    Several reasons for installing python SKDs here.
+    Several reasons for installing Python SKDs here.

     - New module is added to the role and this module is for one new Azure service, which is not part of existing Ansible release yet.
-Corresponding SDK if this new service needs to be installed.
+Corresponding SDK of this new service needs to be installed.

     - Newer version of SDK introduces breaking API change.
 One specific working version should be installed here.

     The required SDKs are listed in the *[~/files/requirements-azure.txt](files/requirements-azure.txt)* file.
 The tricky part is the install location, which has to be the same as where existing Azure Python SKDs installed.

     Taking Ubuntu for example, the existing SDKs can be in folders like `/home/your-user-name/.local/lib/python2.7/site-packages` or `/usr/local/lib/python2.7/dist-packages`.
 The former is a user folder and the later is a system folder, which requires sudo access.
-The depends on how you have installed `ansible`.
+This depends on how you have installed `ansible`.
 In short, you should install the SDKs the same way as you're installing `ansible` so that the SDKs are in the same `site-packages` folder.

-    One trick to figure out he correct `site-packages` path is to check the info of existing package, say `azure-mgmt-storage` by running below command.
+    One trick to figure out the correct `site-packages` path is to check the info of existing package, say `azure-mgmt-storage` by running below command.

       ``` bash
       $ pip show azure-mgmt-storage